PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 ![DroneFlightPathForm](./Static/DroneFlightPathForm.png?raw=true "Drone Flight Path Form")

-Summary stastics about the object population are shown on the left.
+Summary statistics about the object population are shown on the left.

+Using the "Show" radio buttons, you can change background on the flight path to show either the surface (aka tree-top, in shades of green), the ground (in shades of brown), or the area imaged by the drones thermal video camera.

-#Viewing individual objects found
+# Viewing individual objects found
-After the run is completed, a list showing all the objects found.
+After the run is completed, on the main form, the list shows all the objects found.
 Clicking on the "pop-out" button at top-left of this list opens the Object Explorer form:

 ![Object Explorer](./Static/ObjectExplorer.png?raw=true "Object Explorer")